Johan Engström

-Johan Engström (born 16 July 1976) is a Swedish professional darts player who competes in Professional Darts Corporation events.
+Johan Engström (born 16 July 1976) is a Swedish professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

 Known as the "Sweet Ferret", Engström has made multiple appearances on the PDC European Tour via the Nordic & Baltic qualifiers, and made his debut for Sweden at the 2021 PDC World Cup of Darts alongside Daniel Larsson.